-Our agreement with our agency and our daughter’s birth mom seemed simple.
-We would share pictures/updates twice the first year and then once a year afterwards.
+Our agreement with our adoption agency and our daughter’s birth mom seemed simple.
+We would reach out and share pictures/updates twice the first year and then once a year afterward.
 But when I set up a private Facebook page, I intended to do updates and pictures monthly.
 And I did.
 Religiously.
 And I would be so excited if I saw that E’s birth mom share a picture or comment on one.

 And then I look into my daughter’s eyes.
-And I remember I made a commitment to her birth mom.
+And I remember I committed her birth mom.
 And I know I will continue posting updates and pictures.
 Because in reality, the only person I really have to answer to is my daughter.
 I want her to know that I am a woman of my word and that I will do what I say.
-I want her to see a facebook page full milestones and funny things she has said.
-A page full of our love for her.
+I want her to see a Facebook page full of milestones and funny things she has said.
+A page is full of our love for her.
 Our joy in watching her grow.
 It’s almost like it is a journal of her life that I am sharing with the woman who gave her life.
 With that in mind, I will continue forward.

 Each situation is different.
 There are times a birth parent may not be in a safe place, either physically or emotionally.
 Ultimately, we have to do what is best for our children.
 So when I think of how long I will continue to post to the silence, I know my answer.

 Because in reality, her birth mom may be looking at each picture.
 She may be savoring each hilarious thing our daughter does.
 Even if she doesn’t respond, she may be taking it all in.
 She may emotionally be unable to respond.
-And if she isn’t enjoying this little blessing, then at least I’m giving her the opportunity to see this miracle from the front row.
+And if she isn’t enjoying this little blessing, then at least I’m allowing her to see this miracle from the front row.